 So what’s the main difference between oil Dri and cat litter?

 Both Oil Dri and cat litter are absorbent materials that are used to control oil spills.
-However, one key difference is that Oil Dri doesn’t contain additives that are found in most cat litters.
+However, one key difference is that Oil Dri doesn’t contain additives that are found in most cat litter.
 However, if you’re on a limited budget, cat litter may be a more affordable option.

 You can also find other absorbent products such as oil dri absorbent pads and spill kits.

-Kitty Litter verses Other Oil Absorbents
+Kitty Litter versus Other Oil Absorbents

 Each absorbent product has its own benefits and drawbacks, so it’s important to weigh up the pros and cons before deciding which one is right for you.
 Here’s a quick overview of some of the most popular absorbent products: